• Share this on:

 The risk of microbiological contamination increases when mangoes are being processed.
 For fresh pre-cut fruit (ready-to-eat), the following microbiological criteria apply:

-• Salmonella in cut fruit must be absent throughout their shelf life, at least in five samples of 25 g.
+• Salmonella in cut fruit must be absent throughout their shelf life, in at least five 25 g samples.

 Phytosanitary regulation for fruit flies in mangoes